dojo/docs/dojo/NodeList.rst

 instantiate()
 -------------

 Instantiates objects for each class, passing the optional configuration object to the constructor.
-This is similiar to the functionality of the :ref:``dojo/parser <dojo/parser>`` but instead of scanning the DOM for marked up nodes, it uses the nodes in the ``NodeList``.
+This is similar to the functionality of the :ref:``dojo/parser <dojo/parser>`` but instead of scanning the DOM for marked up nodes, it uses the nodes in the ``NodeList``.